-Using a debit card with no foreign transaction fees is the cheapest, most convenient way of getting local currency overseas.
+The cheapest, most convenient way of getting local currency overseas is to use a debit card with no foreign transaction fees.
 This removes the hassle of having to negotiate conversion rates at a currency exchange (whose conversions rates are typically subpar) and also reduces the risk of carrying around huge amounts of cash.

-Still, ATMs can also be a minefield with local bank fees – and in Thailand, this is a real issue with one of the highest fees in Asia.
+Still, ATMs can also be a minefield with additional fees from the local banks themselves – and in Thailand, this is a real issue with one of the highest fees in Asia.

 As both a travel hub and one of the top destinations in Asia, you’d think that Thailand would make it easy for foreigners to get money from ATMs – but sadly, this wasn’t my experience.
-Since 2014, most of the local banks charge a 200 baht fee for all withdrawals, which is about the price of six Pad Thai meals!
+Since 2014, most of the local banks charge a 200 baht fee for all withdrawals, which is about the price of five street food meals!